The Stochastic-Quantum Correspondence

 This paper has shown that one can reconstruct the mathematical formalism and all the empirical predictions of quantum theory using simpler, more physically transparent axioms than the standard Dirac-von Neumann axioms.
-Rather than postulating Hilbert spaces and their ingredients from the beginning, one instead posits a physical model, called a \emph{generalized stochastic system}, based on trajectories in configuration spaces following generically indivisible stochastic dynamics.
-The \emph{stochastic-quantum correspondence} then connects generalized stochastic systems with quantum systems in a fundamental way, showing that every quantum system can be viewed as the Hilbert-space representation of an underlying generalized stochastic system.
+Rather than postulating Hilbert spaces and their ingredients from the beginning, one instead posits a physical model, called an \emph{indivisible stochastic process}, based on trajectories in configuration spaces following generically indivisible stochastic dynamics.
+The \emph{stochastic-quantum correspondence} then shows that every quantum system can be viewed as the Hilbert-space representation of an underlying indivisible stochastic processes.

+This new axiomatic approach naturally suggests a new interpretation of quantum theory grounded in the theory of stochastic processes.
+According to this highly adaptable interpretation, which one could naturally call the \emph{indivisible interpretation} of quantum theory, or just \emph{indivisible quantum theory}, systems have underlying physical configurations in configuration spaces at all times.

 This perspective deflates some of the most mysterious features of quantum theory.
-In particular, one sees that density matrices, wave functions, and all the other appurtenances of Hilbert spaces, while highly useful, are merely gauge variables.
+In particular, one sees that density matrices, wave functions, and all the other ingredients of Hilbert spaces, while highly useful, are merely mathematical appurtenances.
 These appurtenances should therefore not be assigned direct physical meanings or treated as though they directly represent physical objects, any more than Lagrangians or Hamilton's principal functions directly represent physical objects.
-Superposition is then not a literal smearing of physical objects, but is merely a mathematical artifact of catching a system in the middle of an indivisible stochastic process, as represented using a Hilbert-space formulation and wave functions.
+Superposition is then not a literal smearing of physical objects but is merely a mathematical artifact of catching a system in the middle of an indivisible stochastic process, as represented using a Hilbert-space formulation and wave functions.

-Moreover, from this standpoint, \emph{canonical quantization} need not be regarded as the promotion of classical observables to noncommutative operators by fiat, but can be implemented (when mathematically feasible) simply by generalizing a classical system's dynamics from being deterministic to being stochastic, with all the exotic features of quantum theory then emerging automatically.
+Moreover, from this standpoint, \emph{canonical quantization} need not be regarded as the promotion of classical observables to noncommutative operators by fiat but can be implemented (when mathematically feasible) simply by generalizing a classical system's dynamics from being deterministic to being stochastic, with all the exotic features of quantum theory then emerging automatically.
 As a consequence, this formulation of canonical quantization potentially offers more straightforward techniques for coupling classical systems to quantum systems in real-world applications.